ben/writings/software-developers-journal/c-toolbelt.md

 If you need to support more than one compiler or development environment, it's worth considering using a meta-build tool such as **CMake** or **gyp**.
 These allow you to define your project in general terms (*these* are the source files, *this* is what the output name should be, etc.), and the tool can generate a variety of project files, and even build the system for you using the toolchain that's available.
-There's effort involved in writing and maintaining the meta-project file, but it can more than pay for itself by providing access to many different environments.
+There's effort involved in writing and maintaining the meta-project file, but it can more than pay for itself by providing access to many different environments, even if only temporarily (see below).
 This approach also lets you avoid maintaining multiple tool-specific project files, and allows people working on the code to choose the environment that works best for them.

+**TODO: example**

-If you google for these things, you'll probably run across autotools.
+If you google for meta-build tools, you'll probably run across *Autotools*.
-Try to think of it in the same terms as RCS or CVS; at this point in time, there's almost no reason to use a tool that byzantine and difficult, when so many better options exist.
+Try to think of it in the same terms as *RCS* or *CVS* (see below); at this point in time, there's almost no reason to use a tool so byzantine and difficult, when so many better options exist.

 ### Editors